-This Paleo No-Churn Strawberry Ice Cream is super simple to make, requires only a food processor, and is the perfect summer or any time treat.
-It’s vegan, paleo and dairy free.
+This Vegan No-Churn Strawberry Ice Cream with Raspberry Swirl is super simple to make, requires only a food processor, and is the perfect summer or any time treat.
+It’s vegan, paleo and dairy-free.

 I would like to dedicate this post to my food processor.
 Funny as that may sound, out of all the kitchen gadgets, besides my trusted knife and cast iron pan, this one holds a lot of weight in my kitchen.
 Some of my favorite recipes involve the food processor and yes, you can certainly achieve the same texture by chopping your vegetables, but when it’s time to create silky-smooth soups, a perfect mayo or ice cream of any kind, nothing can take the place of a food processor.

 A food processor is your best friend

 It took a bit to convert me.
 I was stubborn and couldn’t quite comprehend why a food processor would be life-changing.
 After all, I had a mediocre blender that could do some mediocre blending in times of need.
 This was years ago until I heard that you could make no-churn ice-cream in a food processor.
 What?
 How?
 Sold!
 That’s all it took and I became a convert.
 But not just a convert – I preach the food processor’s glory wherever I go.
 I even hand out leaflets in public places trying to get people to get on board the food processor train.
 Speaking of, Cuisinart really should have picked me up as a spokesperson.
 Oh well.

 All joking aside though, it’s summertime and strawberries and raspberries are in their peak season.
 Right now is the time to gorge on them, make some delicious dishes, and freeze whatever you can’t eat.